3D Printing Extra Credit

 - Will be judged by 3D printing TA’s and Professors

-- Can be .thing or .stl extension
+- Must be .stl extension

 - Autodesk Inventor – Free student edition